certbot/certbot/docs/using.rst

 renewal, so you can run the above command frequently via ``certbot renew`` without unnecessarily stopping your webserver.

-Unique ``--pre-hook`` and ``--post-hook`` hooks run before and after every renewal attempt.
+Saved or specified hooks run before and after every renewal attempt.
 If two certificates have identical pre and post hooks, they will be run only once.
-Meaning renewal for the two certificates would follow this form: pre-hook is run, renewal for cert 1 is run, renewal for cert 2 is run, post-hook is run.
+Meaning renewal for the two certificates would follow this form:
+Your pre-hook is run, certificate 1 is renewed, certificate 2 is renewed, then your post-hook is run.

 Note that certificates outside of the renewal window (30 days) will not have renewal attempted, and will therefore not cause pre and post hooks to be run.